 Old-fashioned traditions in Slovakia

 Easter is always celebrated near the beginning of the spring season, and Slovak children take a decidedly active approach to this holiday’s festivities.
 School-age boys braid together willow branches (and sometimes ribbons) to make decorative “whips,” which they use to chase their sisters or female friends on Easter Monday.
 The boys often walk to their female friends’ houses with the willows and cups of water so that they can chase the girls they like, then splash them playfully.
 Tradition dictates that girls reward the boys with gifts of chocolate and painted eggs—but in modern times, this is only followed by families with a good sense of humor.
 This spring celebration is certainly outdated, but children across the country still participate each year.
 Visit Slovakia’s capital, Bratislava, during springtime to enjoy one of the most affordable European capital cities.

 The world’s biggest water fight in Thailand

 Thailand’s national new year’s celebration occurs shortly after the spring equinox.
 Revelers all over the islands and cities celebrate by throwing water everywhere and on everyone.
 CNN has called it “the world’s biggest water fight.”
 Because it’s such great fun, the Songkran Water Festival has become a popular tourist attraction.
 Splashing around with friends and strangers, from resident Buddhist monks to first-time visitors, seems to bring out everyone’s inner child.
 Loud music and dance parties in the street are the cherry on top.
-Here are more fascinating international festivals you won’t want to miss.

 Central Asia’s over-the-top, monthlong celebrations